licium/OCCP/docs/main.md

 signed by the private key of the registrant.
 This inseparably binds a specific ISCC to the pseudonymous actor of a blockchain transaction.

-![Fig. 4: overview of ISCC -- Decentralized Cross-Chain Registry Protocol, by Titusz Pan via [Github] (https://github.com/titusz/iscc-registry/blob/master/README.md)](images/occp-image4.png)
+![Fig. 4: Overview of ISCC -- Decentralized Cross-Chain Registry Protocol, by Titusz Pan via [Github] (https://github.com/titusz/iscc-registry/blob/master/README.md)](images/occp-image4.png) *Fig. 4: Overview of ISCC -- Decentralized Cross-Chain Registry Protocol, by Titusz Pan via [Github]*

 ## Self-Authorisation of the Registrant